masak/alma/spec/06-classes.md

 ## 6.3 Fields

+A _field_ represents an internal variable of a class, and data particular to instances of that class.

 ```
 <field> ::= "has"
             <identifier>
             (":" <type>)?
+            ("=" <expression>)?
             <semicolon>
 ```

 ## 6.4 The `@getter` annotation

+By default, fields are internal and not accessible for reading outside of the instance in which they are held.
+A `@getter` annotation ensures this access, providing a zero-parameter method (of the same name as the field) which returns the value of the field.
+The return type of the method is the same as the declared type of the field, if any.

+The `@getter` annotation optionally takes a single parameter in the form of an identifier; if provided, this identifier is used for the method name instead of the field name.

+A method may not be declared in the class body with the same name as the one provided (by default or explicitly) by the `@getter` annotation; doing so counts as a duplicate declaration, and is signaled as a compile-time error.

 ## 6.5 The `@setter` annotation

+By default, fields are internal and not accessible for writing outside of the instance in which they are held.
+A `@setter` annotation ensures this access, providing a one-parameter method (of the same name as the field), which returns the value of the parameter.
+The type of both the paramter and the return value of the method is the same as the declared type of the field, if any.
+The body of the method assigns the value of the parameter to the field.

+The `@setter` annotation optionally takes a single parameter in the form of an identifier; if provided, this identifier is used for the method name instead of the field name.

+A method may not be declared in the class body with the same name as the one provided (by defulat or explicitly) by the `@setter` annotation; doing so counts as a duplicate declaration, and is signaled as a compile-time error.

+However, annotating a field with both `@getter` and `@setter` is explicitly allowed, and creates a single method which is able to both return the value bound by a field, and set the field's value from a provided argument.

 ## 6.6 The `@required` and `@optional` annotations